Budget Caps

 Action Behavior

-alert-only Fires app:budget:cap and webhooks.
+alert-only (default) Fires the app:budget:cap event and webhooks.
 No deploy or runtime impact.

-block-new-deploys Fires app:budget:cap, trips the breaker.
-New deploys are rejected with an over-cap error.
+block-new-deploys Fires app:budget:cap and blocks new deploys with an over-cap error.
 Running services keep running.

-auto-shutdown Arms the auto-shutdown countdown.
-After notifyBeforeMinutes, services are scaled to zero per shutdownOrder.
+auto-shutdown Starts the auto-shutdown countdown.
+After notifyBeforeMinutes, services are scaled to zero in shutdownOrder order.

-Raising the cap mid-month clears the breaker (when current spend is below the new cap) and dismisses any active recovery banner.
+Raising the cap mid-month re-enables blocked deploys (when current spend is below the new cap) and dismisses any active recovery banner:

 $ convox budget cap raise myapp --monthly-cap-usd 500

-If the new cap is below current spend, the cap-raise rejects with an explicit error and the breaker remains tripped.
+If the new cap is below current spend, the cap-raise is rejected with an explicit error and deploys stay blocked.
 Use convox cost --app myapp to confirm current spend before raising.

 Reset and force-clear cooldown